acglaz/Internship-Luthiania/index.md

 # index

-Presentation of my internship in Lithuania (March-May 2023) at the University of Kaunas for my audiovisual translation intership.
+Presentation of my internship in Lithuania (March-May 2023) at the University of Kaunas for my audiovisual translation internship.

 **List of the supervisors**